 But there are other viruses that are are even deadlier.
 Some viruses, including the novel coronavirus currently driving outbreaks around the globe, have lower fatality rates, but still pose a serious threat to public health because they infect so many people.

-Here are the nine worst killers, based on the likelihood that a person will die if they are infected with one of them, the sheer numbers of people they have killed, and whether they represent a growing threat.
+Here are the 12 worst killers, based on the likelihood that a person will die if they are infected with one of them, the sheer numbers of people they have killed and whether they represent a growing threat.

-The mortality rate in the first outbreak was 25 percent, but it was more than 80 percent in the 1998-2000 outbreak in the Democratic Republic of Congo, as well as in the 2005 outbreak in Angola, according to the World Health Organization (WHO).
+The case fatality rate in the first outbreak (1967) was 24%, but it was 83% in the 1998-2000 outbreak in the Democratic Republic of Congo, and 100% in the 2017 outbreak in Uganda, according to the WHO.

 "It destroys the brain, it's a really, really bad disease," Muhlberger said.
 "We have a vaccine against rabies, and we have antibodies that work against rabies, so if someone gets bitten by a rabid animal we can treat this person," she said.

-"It is still the one that is the biggest killer," said Dr. Amesh Adalja, an infectious disease physician and spokesman for the Infectious Disease Society of America.
+"It is still the one that is the biggest killer," Dr. Amesh Adalja, an infectious disease physician and spokesman for the Infectious Disease Society of America told Live Science.

-An estimated 36 million people have died from HIV since the disease was first recognized in the early 1980s.
+An estimated 32 million people have died from HIV since the disease was first recognized in the early 1980s.
 "The infectious disease that takes the biggest toll on mankind right now is HIV," Adalja said.

 Powerful antiviral drugs have made it possible for people to live for years with HIV.
-But the disease continues to devastate many low- and middle-income countries, where 95 percent of new HIV infections occur.
+And in rare cases, stem cell transplants have cured the disease.
+But the disease continues to devastate many low- and middle-income countries, where 95% of new HIV infections occur.